 The BIGGEST Baking and Pastry Convention on the West Coast

 Meet thousands of Californians who share your brand’s love for all things sweet, salty and savory in the world of baking and sweets.
-Our last 3 shows both sold out.
-So we’re upgrading the space to Anaheim Convention Center.
-2018’s LA Cookie Con and Sweets Show is a can’t-miss event!
+Our past shows have all sold out.
+We’ve upgraded the space to Anaheim Convention Center.
+2018’s LA Cookie Con and Sweets Show was a can’t-miss event!